kanidm/kanidm/FAQ.md

 ## Update Resolutionn

 Many databases do exist that are PA, such as CouchDB or MongoDB.
-However, they often do not have the properties required in update resoultion that is required for Kanidm.
+However, they often do not have the properties required in update resolution that is required for Kanidm.

 An example of this is that CouchDB uses object-level resolution.
 This means that if two servers update the same entry the "latest write wins".
 An example of where this won't work for Kanidm is if